GhadamSup/GhadamSup/README.md

 <h2 align="center">
     Hello there!
-I am <strong>Ghadam</strong> 👋🏻
+Im <strong>Ghadam</strong> 👋🏻
 </h2>
 <p align="center">
-    I am a Java Student & Mc Youtuber who aspires to be a software developer in the near future, I mainly work as a developer on a MC platform called <strong> <a href="https://discord.gg/4pmgqyrHPV">Assault</a></strong>
+    I am a Engineering Student who aspires to be a software developer in the near future, I mainly work as a developer on my free time
 <br>
 <br>
 <a href="https://github.com/GhadamSup/">